oceanprotocol/docs/rewards/veOcean-Data-Farming-Tutorial.md

 **The more OCEAN tokens you lock or if you lock them for a longer period of time, then the more rewards you get!**

 Click the checkbox below the inactive pink ALLOW button, then click the activated pink ALLOW button.
 Sign the transaction with your wallet.
 Then, click the LOCK OCEAN button.
 Sign the transaction with your wallet.
+Note that all veOCEAN contracts are deployed on the Ethereum mainnet.

 ![](./images/veOCEAN-Before-Lock.png)